-The Harvard Film Archive supports the research and study of cinema by making moving image material from its collection available to researchers and scholars for individual on-site viewing appointments as well as for classroom and public screenings.
+The HFA supports the research and study of cinema by making moving image material from its collection available to researchers and scholars for individual on-site viewing appointments as well as for classroom and public screenings.
 The HFA's collection of paper materials, including the documentation of individual filmmakers as well as promotional materials such as posters, film stills, and ephemera are accessible to Harvard affiliates as well as to outside researchers.

 How Do I Find Items in the HFA Collection?